 Incorporate multimedia into your content.

-Including visual content like charts, infographics, and videos in your webpages can benefit their SEO.
-That’s because humans are visual creatures by nature, and tend to linger on a page longer if something catches their eye.
-That can ultimately translate into a lower bounce rate and more clicks and shares.
+Investing in visual and video content like charts, infographics, and video tutorials in your web pages can benefit their SEO.
+That's because humans are visual creatures by nature, and tend to linger on a page longer if something catches their eye.
+That can ultimately translate into a lower bounce rate, more shares, and higher organic search traffic.

-In fact, users are more likely to share content when it includes some form of multimedia.
+You're more likely to gain backlinks and social media shares for your content when it includes some form of visual content.
 In a study by BuzzSumo, articles with an image once every 75-100 words were shared twice as much as articles with fewer images.

 Include descriptive alt text for your images.